Top

 Prerequisite(s): CHEM103

-Module I: The aim of this module is to introduce the main properties of water that characterize its suitability for various purposes such as for drinking water, protection of aquatic life and other beneficial services.
-The laboratory component will emphasize analysis techniques used for measuring the properties of surface water, wastewater and drinking water.
-For drinking water, material from the self-study module for the Entry Level Course for Drinking Water Operators will be introduced.
+This course expands the student’s experience in the field of environmental analysis focusing on water analysis and air quality analysis.
+The student will be introduced to the properties of water that characterize its suitability for various purposes such as for drinking water, for protecting aquatic life and for other beneficial uses.
+The laboratory component will emphasize techniques used for measuring the properties of surface water, wastewater and drinking water.
+Material from the self-study module for the Entry Level Drinking Water Operator Course will be introduced.
+The course will also expand the student’s understanding of air quality monitoring and testing.

-This course will introduce students to solid waste management.
-It includes the management of municipal, agricultural and hazardous wastes.
-In addition, students will perform a waste and packaging audit and visit a local waste disposal facility.
-Key environmental regulations and legislation pertinent to solid waste management will be discussed and applied.
+This course will introduce students to solid waste management with a focus on the management of municipal waste.
+In addition, students will perform a waste audit and visit a local waste management facility.
+Key environmental regulations pertinent to solid waste management will be discussed and applied.

-In this course, information and techniques specific to operation of drinking water treatment plants will be provided following the Ontario Ministry of the Environment’s (MOE) Entry Level Course for Drinking Water Operators (ELO).
+In this course, information and techniques specific to operation of drinking water treatment plants will be provided following the Ontario Ministry of the Environments (MOE) Entry Level Course for Drinking Water Operators (ELO).
 The MOE exam for the ELO course will be administered at the end of the course.
 Students who achieve 70% on the exam and who graduate from the Environmental Technician program, will receive the Entry Level Drinking Operator certificate.

-The work placement offers students the opportunity to observe and experience first-hand the operations, processes and protocols of an environmental technician related workplace environment.
+The work placement offers students the opportunity to observe and experience first-hand the operations, processes, and protocols of an environmental technician related workplace environment.
 It is designed to immerse students in the real world of the work and promote the successful integration of curriculum elements in an applied setting.
 It provides the opportunity to access equipment or processes that may not have been accessible in the program, promotes opportunities for specialization and provides increased awareness of the industry and job potential.
-Students have the opportunity to apply the skills and knowledge they have been developing to a relevant work place environment.
-The course is offered as a four week full time placement in Semester 4.
-Placements can be implemented at approved local, regional, out of province or international sites, private or public.
+The course is offered as a four week unpaid full time placement at the end of Semester 4.
+Placements can be at approved local, regional, out of province or international sites, private or public.
+Upon successful completion of the placement and the required assessments, a G grade is assigned for ENVI25.

 Requirements